charlie-818/Vaulto-Swap/docs/getting-started/faq.md

 - Only trade if legally permitted in your location

 ### What are the risks?
-Trading tokenized stocks involves several risks:
+Trading xStocks involves several risks:
 - **Market risk**: Stock prices can go down
 - **Smart contract risk**: Unaudited contracts may have bugs
 - **Regulatory risk**: Regulations may change
 - **Technical risk**: Blockchain transactions can fail
 - **Liquidity risk**: Large trades may have significant price impact

-### Are tokenized stocks insured?
+### Are xStocks insured?
-Tokenized stocks may have some insurance coverage through the issuer, but this varies by provider.
-Always check the specific terms and conditions of the tokenized stock you're trading.
+xStocks may have some insurance coverage through the issuer, but this varies by provider.
+Always check the specific terms and conditions of the xStock you're trading.

 ## Troubleshooting